vPeteWalker/midway/db/advanced_aag/advanced_aag.rst

 #.
 Power on the VM and click **Launch Console**.

 #.
-Monitor the VM deployment until the console indicates that Cloud-init has finished.
+Monitor the VM deployment until the console indicates that the cloud-config has finished.

 #.
 In your browser, browse to the IP address of your **WebServer** VM and validate the application is running (as seen below).